silentfuzzle/Cue-Masher/README.md

 * Needs ability to stop a single sound effect when multiple sound effects are playing.
 * Needs ability to restart a long sound effect or music from the beginning.
 * Needs ability to play sounds of different file types.
+* Needs ability to accept keyboards with different key configurations.